kociolekt/alexa-command-line-skill/NOTES.md

 Some notes regarding configuration of aws services in serverless framework.

 TODO:
-- commandline tool w nodejs
+- what it is (commandline tool w nodejs)
-- many providers examples
+- what is supported (many providers examples)
-- uses cloud orcestrators
+- how it works under the hood (uses cloud orcestrators show example)
-- what you can do with it
+- what you can do with it (avaiable commands and what do they do)
-- plugins
+- what if something isnt avaiable (plugins)
-- how often its updated - situation with websockets
+- how often its updated (situation with websockets)

 ## Preparations
 Before u start u'll need aws account, awscli and serverless framework.
 After that u'll need to configure new profile (security reasons) and credentials